mpragnarok/minasan-notes/pages/Remove private content.md

 public:: true

+- #+BEGIN_IMPORTANT
+  The function only match the tags without indentation
+  #+END_IMPORTANT
 	- DOING Implement to match the tags with indentation
 	  :LOGBOOK:
 	  CLOCK: [2022-10-24 Mon 09:58:52]
 	  :END:
 		- TODO Remove the hyphen indentation when matches the pattern
 		- DONE Delete the content in between `- #+BEGIN_PRIVATE` and `- #+END_PRIVATE`
-	-
 - Remove the single block
 	- ```md
 	  - #+BEGIN_PRIVATE